uselumen/lumen-flutter/README.md

 ## Getting started

 - Setup your [Lumen](https://uselumen.co) account.

-- Retrieve your API key
+- Retrieve your API key.

+> Follow the steps below to retrieve your api key.
+>
+> - Log in to your lumen dashboard.
+> - Navigate to Settings
+> - Select the API Key tab to view and copy your key.

 - Install the plugin

 ```sh